Does Zinc Supplementation Prolong the Effects of Botox?

 Should You Take Zinc Before Botox?

-• Start 4 Days Before Treatment: This timing is consistent with the approach used in the study.
+• Start 4 Days Before Treatment: This aligns with the Koshy et al. study protocol.

-• Avoid Long-Term High Doses: Zinc is helpful in moderation, but too much can have adverse effects.
+• Avoid Long-Term High Doses: Excessive zinc can lead to adverse effects.

-• Look for Zinc with Phytase: Products like Zytase™ may improve absorption and boost the effectiveness of supplementation.
+• Consider Zinc with Phytase: Products like Zytase™ may improve absorption, especially for those with high-phytate diets.

 Limitations and Need for Further Research

-• The main study was small and not replicated.
+• The Koshy et al. study was small and has not been replicated.

-• It’s unclear whether zinc alone, without phytase, would offer the same benefit.
+• It remains unclear whether zinc alone, without phytase, provides similar benefits.

 Conclusion